codatio/codat-docs/docs/auth-flow/optimize/optimize-the-connection-journey.md

 Simply allowing your SMB customers to connect their accounts is just the beginning.
 Now you should optimize your flow to ensure connectivity with your customers.

+### What we'll cover

 This guide is based on our experience of working with apps and services using Codat’s API, with thousands of SMBs connecting every day.
-We have broken down these optimizations into 5 critical areas:
+We have broken down these optimizations by focus:

 - **[The funnel](/auth-flow/optimize/funnel)**: the steps from user sign up to the point they are ready to connect
 - **[The value exchange](/auth-flow/optimize/value-exchange)**: why an SMB will benefit from connecting their accounts